Hey fellow millennials on the interwebs, how’s it going?

 You ask me what you should do, hoping for an answer so that the pull you feel in your heart that is taking you elsewhere can be justified.
 You’re looking for permission to feel the way that you do because nobody else is giving it to you.

-The truth is, you already know the answer inside of you and you just need someone to tell you that it’s OK to want what you want.
+The truth is, you already know the answer inside of you, and you just need someone to tell you that it’s OK to want what you want.
 So here it goes:

 It’s okay to want something different.

 It’s perfectly normal.
 The generations before have always pointed the finger and said the younger ones were being too radical.
-They say we only care about ourselves, act entitled, we’re selfish, and we have no idea what hard work is.
+They say we only care about ourselves, act entitled, are selfish, and have no idea what hard work is.
 The uphill battle has been there for the next generation since the dawn of time.
 There were probably cavemen way back when who were super resistant to the wheel, saying the progress and change was bad for humanity.

 So don’t worry if your parents don’t understand you because their parents didn’t understand them either, and so on.

 The younger ones have always been dubbed some iteration of a “me” generation.
 To take it a bit further, according to Joel Stein in TIME, we’re the “Me, Me, Me” generation because we like to take photos of our food and prefer to document our lives than, I guess, do what our parents did?

 But hang on a sec, there, Joel, because there’s a big difference this time: We’re not coming into a booming economy, we don’t have the same affordable access to education that our parents did, and the job market is pathetic.
 It’s a lot harder to argue that the traditional path is the right one to take when it has pretty much evaporated.

 So if you’re reading this hoping for some solidarity, it’s right here.
 If you want to follow your nontraditional dreams, I’ll tell you how, but be forewarned: Chasing dreams is never simple nor easy.
 You didn’t want it to be easy anyways, right?
 The right amount of challenge is thrilling.